graphql/graphql-spec/spec/Section 4 -- Introspection.md

 **Input Object**

-Input objects are composite types defined as a list of named input values.
+Input Objects are a _composite type_ defined as a list of named input field values.
 They are only used as inputs to arguments and variables and cannot be a field return type.

 For example the input object `Point` could be defined as: